 You've reached this stage when thinking about your loss (or the thing you desire) doesn't interfere with your normal feelings of well-being.
 Desire, fear, and hopelessness are deeply embedded in our psyches, and we feel their pull whenever any remnant of attachment exists.
 We know that we've begun to achieve real detachment in a situation when we can contemplate what's occurring without immediately getting blindsided by these feelings.

 The fifth stage is a state of true liberation, which the sage Abhinavagupta describes as the feeling of putting down a heavy burden.
 It's no small thing.
 Every time we free ourselves from one of those sticky feelings, we unlock another link in what the yogic texts call the chain of bondage.

-Detachment as Offering
+Practice Detachment as an Offering

 Whether we're doing it daily or as a way of dealing with a big bump in our road, practicing detachment is easier if we do it with a soft attitude.
 I have a huge amount of respect for the Zen warrior approach to the inner life, the one in which you heroically renounce your weaknesses and tough out the hard stuff, perhaps using your sense of humor to give you the power to move forward.
 But when I try to detach in that way, it seems to lead to a kind of emotional deep freeze.

 So instead, the way I ease myself toward detachment is to practice offering.
 I connect myself to the inner Presence (the Vedantic texts call it Being/Awareness/Bliss), and then I offer up whatever it is that I'm doing, whatever I'm intending or wanting, or whatever I'm trying to get free of.
 That's the time-honored method set forth in the Bhagavad Gita: Offer the fruits of your labor to God.